Partner for a Home

 Eligibility

-Chipola Area Habitat builds affordable, energy-efficient 2, 3, and 4-bedroom houses that are sold to qualifying buyers who repay an affordable mortgage (serviced by Habitat).
-Applicants must qualify based on Residency Status, Need, Ability to Pay, and Willingness to Partner (see below for details).
+Chipola Area Habitat builds affordable, energy-efficient 2, 3, and 4-bedroom houses that are sold to qualifying buyers who repay an affordable mortgage.
+Applicants must qualify based on Housing Need, Ability to Pay, and Willingness to Partner (see below for details).

 Following are the basic Homeowner Selection Criteria for Chipola Area Habitat for Humanity.
 More details are covered in the Information Sessions.